Danack/Weaver/README.md

 * Why extend class at all?
 Because if you want to decorate something that isn't a class, re-writing it as an interface is not always possible timewise.

+## Terms

+* Source class - the original class that needs to have it's behaviour modified.

+* Decorator class - the class that will be used to decorate the source class.

+* Decorated class - the result of the weaving.

 ## Notes